ugbodagadave/sBTC/frontend/src/widget/README.md

 1. Ensure the `qrcode` dependency is properly installed
 2. Verify that `showQRCode` option is set to `true`
 3. Check for console errors related to QR code generation

+### Stacks Transaction Issues

+If you're experiencing issues with Stacks transactions:

+1. Verify that the Stacks network is accessible
+2. Check that the merchant has properly configured their Stacks wallet
+3. Ensure the payment processor smart contract is deployed and accessible

 ## Browser Compatibility